Charles XIV John: Marshal of the French Empire

-During the battle Bernadotte's personal wagon was captured by the Russians and he was accused, by the Cossacks who looted his baggage, of having extorted a large quantity of silver plate from minor German states.
+During the battle, Bernadotte's personal wagon was captured by the Russians, and he was accused, by the Cossacks who looted his baggage, of having extorted a large quantity of silver plate from minor German states.
 This claim is unsubstantiated and contrary to his reputation.
-He was known throughout the army for his probity and honesty in the conduct of his affairs on campaign and he refrained from the looting and brigandage that many of his fellow marshals engaged in.
-As a consequence, his table fare was considered poor by his brother marshals and while others dined on fine service and employed chefs, he habitually used his own money to pay for food for his troops, and to give money awards to those who merited recognition.
-He held his troops to the same high standard and punished looting and raping severely and was known to intervene with his sword drawn against those engaged in pillaging, as was the case following the capture of Lübeck.
+He was known throughout the army for his probity and honesty in the conduct of his affairs on campaign, and he refrained from the looting and brigandage that many of his fellow marshals engaged in.
+As a consequence, his table fare was considered poor by his brother marshals, and while others dined on fine service and employed chefs, he habitually used his own money to pay for food for his troops, and to give money awards to those who merited recognition.
+He held his troops to the same high standard; he punished looting and rape severely, and was known to intervene with his sword drawn against those engaged in pillaging, as was the case following the capture of Lübeck.